2mol/loser-hack/README.md

 (some of these options are blatantly copy-pasted from [an actual professionally organized hackathon](http://digitalfestival.ch/en/HACK/faq) because this is meant to be a low-effort event and also because I think you can't be sued for that)

+#### Q: What is the team size?
+A: Because we are the more lenient event, team size should be at least one person, and there is no upper bound.

 #### Q: Is there a bathroom?
 A: Yes, it's the door to the right of the kitchen